-Increasingly in demand as a guest leader and soloist, she has led Europa Galante at the Warsaw and Valtice Festivals, as well as Concerto Italiano (R. Alessandrini) and La Nuova Musica (D. Bates) and features as a soloist in the latest recording of Vivaldi’s “La Stravaganza” with Modo Antiquo (F.M.
+Increasingly in demand as a guest leader and soloist, she has led Europa Galante at the Warsaw and Valtice Festivals, as well as Concerto Italiano (R. Alessandrini) at La Scala Theatre, Milan.
+She features as a concertino soloist in the latest recording of Vivaldi’s “La Stravaganza” with Modo Antiquo (F.M.
 Sardelli).
-Other recent collaborations include Accademia Bizantina (Ottavio Dantone), Les Musiciens du Prince (G. Capuano), English Concert (H. Bicket), Solomon’s Knot (J. Sells), the Orchestra of the Age of Enlightenment, among others.
+Other recent collaborations include Accademia Bizantina (Ottavio Dantone), Les Musiciens du Prince (G. Capuano), English Concert (H. Bicket), Solomon’s Knot (J. Sells), the Orchestra of the Age of Enlightenment, the Hanover Band, among others.

-Beatrice's concert tours have brought her to the most prestigious venues worldwide, including Lincoln Center, Carnegie Hall (New York), Disney Hall (Los Angeles), NCPA (Beijing), Teatro alla Scala (Milan), Royal Albert Hall, Royal Opera House, Southbank Centre, Barbican, Wigmore Hall (London), Concertgebouw (Amsterdam), Philharmonie (Berlin), Philharmonie, Salle Pleyel, Salle Gaveau (Paris), Musikverein, Konzerthaus, Theater an der Wien (Vienna), to name a few.
+Beatrice's concert tours have brought her to the most prestigious venues worldwide, including Lincoln Center, Carnegie Hall (New York), Disney Hall (Los Angeles), NCPA (Beijing), Royal Albert Hall, Royal Opera House, Southbank Centre, Barbican, Wigmore Hall (London), Concertgebouw (Amsterdam), Philharmonie (Berlin), Philharmonie, Salle Pleyel, Salle Gaveau (Paris), Musikverein, Konzerthaus, Theater an der Wien (Vienna), to name a few.

 2022 highlights include tours with Sir John Eliot Gardiner in Europe and the US featuring Mozart, Beethoven and Bach, a residency at the Montecarlo Opera with Cecilia Bartoli, as well as appearances at the Warsaw festival and tours to the US and Japan with Europa Galante.